 Soak sea cucumber in water for at least 12 hours.
-Clean well.
+Clean well both inside and out.

-This method will result in a smaller and more dense sea cucumber.
+This method will result in a smaller and denser sea cucumber.
 If you are considering adding it as a soup ingredient, the sea cucumber will continue to expand as your soup boils.
-The final outcome will be a firm sea cucumber.

 Boil & Soak Method

-By allowing the sea cucumber to soak longer in various water temperatures, the sea cucumber becomes a texture that is softer and more pleasant to eat.
-The reconstituted sea cucumber will expand size several times depending on the product and soaking time.
-By using the boil and soak method, the sea cucumber achieves its optimal texture and may be used for braising, stir frying, or added to soups.
+By soaking the sea cucumber longer in various water temperatures, it softens to a texture that is more pleasant to the palate.
+The reconstituted sea cucumber will expand in size considerably.
+By using the boil and soak method, the sea cucumber achieves its optimal texture and may be used for braising, stir frying, or soups.